-Towards the end, inhale and raise the hands overhead and bend backward the same as Position 2.
+Towards the end, inhale and raise the hands overhead and bend backwards the same as Position 2.

 Lastly, slowly bring your hands the same as Position No. 1.
-Simultaneously exhale and relax in Tadasana.
+Simultaneously exhale and relax in Pranamasana.

-These 12 positions are one Namaskara or Salutation.
+These 12 poses complete one set of Surya Namaskara or Salutation.

-After you complete 12 Namaskaras (Salutations) lie down flat on the floor yoga mat on your back and relax each and every limb one by one from toes to the crown of the head.
+After you complete 12 sets of Surya Namaskaras ( Sun Salutations) lie down flat on the floor yoga mat on your back and relax each and every limb one by one from toes to the crown of the head.
 This is called Savasana (corpse pose).
 Click here for the Full Step by Step method to do Corpse Pose and its Benefits.
 It is a must after Surya Namaskar.

-If you are a beginner and start feeling tired after 2-3 or 4 namaskars or Salutations – you may stop and increase one Salutation every day or every two days.
+As you are doing 12 poses of Surya Namaskar or Sun Salutation for beginners – and you start feeling tired after 2-3 or 4 Namaskars or Salutations – you may stop and increase one Salutation every day or every two days.
 However, take care not to strain yourself too much anytime you do this on any part of your body.
 Each one of you can increase the number as per your capacity.
-Some of you can do 108 Namsakaras at a stretch without feeling any strain.
+Some of you can do 108 Sun Salutations at a stretch without feeling any strain.
 However, for that, you need to be at a higher level of flexibility and fitness.

 As you begin your yoga journey, I wish you good health, happiness, and a peaceful mind!